Assessing and Building Readiness

 Types of Activities

-Patient group staff time (and others)
+Patient group staff time (or consultants)

 Project management